 P. semilanceata - conehead, mostly in grass, <2.5cm.
 Similar to Stropharia umbonatescens.

-Deconica - very much like Psilocybe, and once considered Psilocybe, but they do not stain blue anywhere because they do not contain psilocybin.
+Deconica - very much like Psilocybe, and once considered Psilocybe, but they do not stain blue anywhere because they do not contain psilocybin, so they have been (or will be) moved into Deconica.
 Viscid capped, hygrophanous mushrooms mostly with a peelable cap cuticle, which can separate them from Hypholoma and Stropharia.
 Small mushrooms (usually <2.5cm unless noted) that grow on the ground, wood chips, grass, gardens or dung.
 They have a veil that is often cobwebby like the cortina of Cortinarius that may or may not leave a ring on the stem.
 They are very difficult to tell apart, so which species are here and how common they are is not well understood.
-This genus is not actually a part of the Strophariaceae family.

 D. angustispora (Psilocybe angustispora) - very similar, on dung, much smaller <1cm.
 Not yet officially moved to Deconica.